`

 Our team works with clients from different stages of life.
 Every client and every case is unique, but our overarching objective is always the same.
 We endeavor to defend you with professionalism, dedication and refined strategies that we have worked hard to perfect over our many years in practice.

 The outcome of your criminal case can impact every aspect of your life.
 Don’t trust your future to just anyone.
-Work with some of the most well-respected Snohomish County lawyers dealing in criminal defense.
+Work with some of the most well-respected Snohomish County criminal lawyers dealing in criminal defense.

 The Law Offices of Kevin Trombold, LLC is happy to provide you with a no cost and completely confidential consultation.
 Call us at 206-590-7667.